DermotSheerin/assignment/README.md

 Requirements not implemented yet:
  + Company/Employee Update functionality
- + Limitted number of Integrated tests for all API's, additional tests will be added in the future
+ + Limitted number of Integrated tests for all API's using Mocha and also Jest, additional tests will be added in the future
  + Use of Express validation middleware to demonstrate basic payload validation